Voltstro-Studios/UnityWebBrowser/src/UnityWebBrowser.Pages/README.md

 This node project contains the files for building the HTML pages that are included in the engines.

-It is built with [Yarn](https://yarnpkg.com/) and [Vite](https://vitejs.dev/).

 ## Prerequisites

 ```
-NodeJS
-Yarn
+Node
+npm
 ```

-1. Run `yarn` or `yarn install` in the root of the pages project
+1. Run `npm install` in the root of the pages project

-2. Run `yarn run start` to preview the site in your local browser.
+2. Run `npm run start` to preview the site in your local browser.

-3. Run `yarn run build` to build the pages.
+3. Run `npm run build` to build the pages.
 They will be placed in the `dist/` folder.
-The UWB engine project will automatically included them as an embedded resources.
+The UWB CEF engine project will automatically included them as an embedded resources.